 Part of getting around any city is understanding how it is laid out.
 The Portland area is intrinsically navigable, designed to be easy to get around.
 The city is divided into quadrants.
 The Willamette River (it’s “will-am-mette, dammit!) divides the city into east and west halves.
 Burnside Street (or, just “Burnside”) divides it into north and south.
 Avenues run north and south, and streets run east to west.
 Any street sign can tell you how far you are from the river: if it says 2900 SE Belmont Street it means you’re 29 blocks east of the river, and south of Burnside.
 Because we wouldn’t want to make things too easy on you, North Portland is our 5th quadrant (get it?).
-It’s a peninsula formed where the river makes its turn to the northwest.
+It’s a peninsula formed where the river makes its turn to the northwest. but to be fairly honest, this options apply to pretty much all Asia, so after checking with the Asia holidays yo see what packages they have, don’t forget to read this article to pick your transportation method.

 The Society Hotel and the Old Town Chinatown Neighborhood are located in the Portland’s densest public transportation hub, with access to frequent bus, light rail, and street car lines within a few blocks in every direction.
 We are also just 5 blocks from the Amtrak station and a short red line Max train ride to and from the Airport.
 Guests at the Society Hotel can forget the hassle and expense of downtown parking and take advantage of our central location and one of the best public transportation systems in the United States.